doc4d/docs/docs/ORDA/ordaClasses.md

 An alias can be used as a part of a path of another alias.

-A [computed attribute](#computed-attributes) can be used in an alias path, but only as the last level (i.e. "name" in the above path).
-Otherwise, an error is returned.
+A [computed attribute](#computed-attributes) can be used in an alias path, but only as the last level of the path, otherwise, an error is returned.
+For example, if "fullName" is a computed attribute, an alias with path "employee.fullName" is valid.

 > ORDA alias attributes are **not exposed** by default.
 You must add the [`exposed`](#exposed-vs-non-exposed-functions) keyword before the `Alias` keyword if you want the alias to be available to remote requests.

 ### Using alias attributes

 Alias attributes are read-only (except when based upon a scalar attribute of the same dataclass, see the last example below).
-They can be used instead of their target attribute path in the following class functions:
+They can be used instead of their target attribute path in class functions such as:

 |Function|
 |----|